Skip to main content

 • Stop Watch

-The procedure of Ductility Test on Bitumen:
+The procedure of the Ductility Test on Bitumen:

 Ductility is the property of bitumen that permits it to undergo great deformation or elongation.
 Ductility TestDuctility is defined as the distance in cm, to which a standard sample or briquette of the material will be elongated without breaking.
 The dimension of the briquette thus formed is exactly 1 cm square.
 The bitumen sample is heated and poured into the mold assembly and placed on a plate.
 These samples with molds are cooled in the air and then in a water bath at 27 °C temperature.
 The excess bitumen is cut and the surface is leveled using a hot knife.
 Then the mold with the assembly containing the sample is kept in a water bath of the ductility machine for about 90 minutes.
-The sides of the molds are removed, the clips are hooked on the machine, and the machine is operated.
-The distance up to the point of breaking of the thread is the ductility value which is reported in cm.
-The ductility value gets affected by factors such as pouring temperature, test temperature, rate of pulling, etc. A minimum ductility value of 75 cm has been specified by the BIS.
+The sides of the molds are removed, the clips are hooked to the machine, and the device is operated.
+The distance up to the point of breaking of the thread is the ductility value reported in cm.
+The ductility value is affected by factors such as pouring temperature, test temperature, rate of pulling, etc. A minimum ductility value of 75 cm has been specified by the BIS.

 Sample Preparation:

 A briquette of bitumen is prepared by pouring molten bitumen into a mold and allowing it to cool and solidify.
 The dimensions of the briquette typically conform to standard specifications.
+Heat the bitumen sample in a water bath or oven to bring it to a temperature of 25-30°C above its expected softening point.
+Prepare briquette molds by coating them with a thin layer of glycerin or petroleum jelly to facilitate the easy removal of the bitumen sample.

 Conditioning: